akshay-joshi-25/A-B-Testing-of-Airbnb-s-Instant-Bookable-Feature/README.md

 - Twin Cities, MN
 - Washington D.C.

-For exploratory data analysis and A/B testing, I primarily focused on *FIVE* variables:
+For exploratory data analysis and A/B testing, I primarily focused on **FIVE** variables:
+1. id - Listing id.
+2. Property Type - Type of listed property.
+3. Instant Bookable (True/False) - Whether the property can be instantly booked or not.
+4. Reviews per month - Number of reviews the listing had in a month.
+5. Listing Location - Name of the city where the listing is located.